laterpay/laterpay-wordpress-plugin/README.md

 Please get involved in this project and contribute back changes other users would also benefit from.

+## Installation

+Grab the latest version from https://github.com/laterpay/laterpay-wordpress-plugin/releases/latest and upload it to the plugins folder of your WordPress installation.
+The plugin will soon also be available from http://wordpress.org/plugins/

 ## Contributing

 1. Fork it ( https://github.com/laterpay/laterpay-wordpress-plugin/fork )